WooCommerce POS: Taking food orders at the counter or table using an iPad/tablet

 How your restaurant can benefit from an automated POS food ordering system

-A WordPress website with a WooCommerce POS ordering system will allow your waiting staff to take customer orders quickly.
-It’s easy to set up, and uses the market leading WooCommerce plugin with a few tweaks and extra plugins.
+A WordPress website with a WooCommerce POS ordering system will simplify store management and allow your waiting staff to take customer orders quickly.
+It’s easy to set up, and uses the market-leading WooCommerce plugin with a few tweaks and extra plugins.

 An automated food ordering system not only makes it easy for the waiting staff to take customer orders but it also creates operational efficiencies in your restaurant.
 Essentially, it works like a portable point of sale (POS) system.
 Instead of jotting down the customer’s order, the waiting staff simply has to select the right food boxes.
 This improves food order accuracy and makes it easy for them to read the customer’s order back to them.